Our Gold Coast

 I am generally opposed to the concept of a Cableway on the grounds that it is not unique, innovative or commercially viable in our predominantly eucalypt bushland approaching World Heritage-listed natural areas.
 I have grave concerns about the bushfire risk for such a project, and the necessary clearing that would have to occur to mitigate such a risk.

-Cultural Centre at Evandale
+Cultural Centre at Evandale (known as HOTA)

-I’m supportive of the diversification of our tourism infrastructure on the Gold Coast and the concept of a Arts & Cultural precinct, distinctly Gold Coast in character, appeals to me.
+I’ve been supportive of the diversification of our tourism infrastructure on the Gold Coast and the concept of a Arts & Cultural precinct, distinctly Gold Coast in character, appealed to me.
 I am impressed with the ARM Architecture winning entry and believe it has the capacity to deliver an awesome family experience, connecting the everyday visitor to our city who may not consider an art gallery visit in their schedule to an experience not anticipated.
 I’m also supportive of open event spaces to build cultural and artistic momentum in the city as we approach the 2018 Commonwealth Games.

 Gold Coast Light Rail

 The success of Light Rail has been well documented.
 I’m supportive of connecting the Light Rail to the airport, along the coastline, and then eventually along western routes to Metricon Stadium, CBus Stadium, Robina Town Centre, Robina Hospital, Robina City Parklands, and Bond University.